 What is WILL™ 3.0 technology?

 Wacom Ink Layer Language (WILL™), the leading standard for visualizing and storing digital ink data is evolving.
-WILL™ 3.0 Universal Ink opens up a whole new world of digital ink opportunities that perfectly complement the Samsung S Pen ecosystem.
+WILL™ 3.0 Universal Ink opens up a whole new world of digital ink opportunities.

 With WILL™ 3.0, the meta data contained within the digital ink can be fully exploited in the real world, as well as in augmented and virtual reality, in use cases across art, design, science, music and other disciplines.